-\changedAdded{As we may notice, this symbolic bound depends on the initial belief of the original and simplified problems, yet not on their solution; it hence can be utilized before actually solving the problem.} When calculating this bound, we considered only single-row collective Jacobians, but otherwise arbitrary.
+As we may notice, this symbolic bound depends on the initial belief of the original and simplified problems, yet not on their solution; it hence can be utilized before actually solving the problem.
+When calculating this bound, we considered only single-row collective Jacobians, but otherwise arbitrary.
 Although, the considered assumption is restrictive, the concluded bound is indeed usable for certain problems, as evident in our follow-up work \citep{Elimelech17isrr}.
 Guaranteed action consistency for the case of single-row Jacobians, which are also limited to a single non-zero entry, was previously shown by \cite{Indelman16ral}.

-\subsection{Post-Solution Guarantees}
+\subsection{Post-solution guarantees}

-We recall that the loss can also be bounded directly, by utilizing domain-specific upper and lower bounds of the objective function ($\mathcal{UB},\mathcal{LB}$, respectively), as evident in the bound formula provided in Eq~\ref{eq:loss-bound-general}.
+We recall that the offset can also be bounded by utilizing domain-specific upper and lower bounds of the objective function ($\mathcal{UB},\mathcal{LB}$, respectively), as indicated in (\ref{eq:offset-bound-post}).
 In addition to the topological objective bounds, which were presented in Section~\ref{sec:dmuu-guarantees}, we may also utilize alternative bounds, which rely on known determinant bounds.